bifr0est/wol-api-service/README.md

 curl http://localhost:5001/health
 ```

+You can also open http://localhost:5001 in your browser to use the web interface.

 > **Note:** The default service port is 5001.
 You can change it by setting the `PORT` environment variable in `docker-compose.yml`.

 #### Using Docker